 An inactive subscriber is any subscriber you haven’t sent email to in over 90 days.
 An inactive subscriber could be engaged or disengaged.

 Subscribers who have unsubscribed, hard bounced, clicked the "this is spam" button, *and* have not been emailed in the past two months are also considered inactive.

 You’re invoiced for your active subscribers at the end of each month.
 Subscribers who unsubscribe, click the spam button, or hard bounce will remain on the active subscriber count for two months.

 How do I remove subscribers from the active subscriber count?

 WordFly will remove subscribers from your active subscriber count automatically for the following reasons:

-- Any subscriber that unsubscribes, clicks the spam button or hard bounces will be removed in the following month after this response is recorded *and* you do not send a campaign to that address.
+- Any subscriber that unsubscribes, clicks the spam button, or hard bounces will be removed two months after this response is recorded *and* you do not send a campaign to that address.